munoz28/hydroinformatics/index.md

 ## Welcome to the Hydroinformatics and Integrated Hydroclimate Research Group
-description: "HIH aims to develop tools to improve the predictability of EHCEs, better understand the coupling mechanism between systems, and ultimately predict complex systems’ adaptive abilities"
+HIH aims to develop tools to improve the predictability of EHCEs, better understand the coupling mechanism between systems, and ultimately predict complex systems’ adaptive abilities

 You can use the [editor on GitHub](https://github.com/munoz28/hydroinformatics/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Tools

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for